Peer-to-Peer (P2P) Architecture

 • Hybrid P2P networks

-In unstructured peer-to-peer (P2P) networks, the nodes are not arranged in any particular order, meaning that node-to-node communication is random.
-This makes unstructured P2P networks well-suited for high-activity use cases, such as social platforms where users may regularly join or leave the network.
+In unstructured peer-to-peer networks, nodes are not arranged in any particular order i.e. node-to-node communication is random.
+Such type of P2P networks is well-suited for high-activity use cases like social platforms where users may regularly join or leave the network.

-However, unstructured P2P networks have a disadvantage in that they require a significant amount of CPU and memory to function properly.
-The hardware must be able to support the maximum number of network transactions, ensuring that all nodes can communicate with each other at any given time.
+However unstructured P2P networks have a disadvantage.
+They require a significant amount of CPU and memory to function properly.
+The hardware must be able to support the maximum number of network transactions so that all nodes can communicate with each other at any given time.
 This can be a challenge, especially if the network is large or has a high volume of activity.

-Structured peer-to-peer (P2P) networks are the opposite of unstructured P2P networks in that the nodes have a way to interact with each other in a more organized manner.
-This is achieved through a well-organized architecture that allows users to find and use files more efficiently rather than searching randomly.
-Hash functions are often used for database lookups in structured P2P networks.
+Structured peer-to-peer (P2P) networks are the opposite of unstructured P2P networks i.e. nodes have a way to interact with each other in a more organized manner.
+So one can achieve this through a well-organized architecture that allows users to find and use files more efficiently rather than searching randomly.

 Hybrid P2P networks